eventbrite/css/markup/accessibility/README.md

 ### Inputs

  - Every input needs a label associated with it
- - if an input is required, it must have aria-required=True
+ - If an input is required, it must have aria-required=True
  - If an error is automatically detected, the error must be described to the user in text
  - Must provide suggestions for fixing content when there are errors